saeidex/ryzentosh-msi-modern-15/README.md

 ## Facts:

 - As you know, WiFi(+BlueTooth) doesn't work and there is no ethernet port on this laptop, that's why `HoRNDIS.kext` for USB tethering is the only blessing for us.

+- I used sonoma raw by olarila + balenaEtcher to make offline installer.